 COVID-19 Outbreak Update

-The health and safety of Osler’s patients, staff, physicians, volunteers and the community is a top priority.
+The health and safety of William Osler Health System's (Osler) patients, staff, physicians, volunteers and the community is a top priority.
 As Osler continues to see community spread of COVID-19, the hospital is prepared.
 Osler remains vigilant and is actively working to respond to additional cases.

 When is an outbreak declared?